fuzzylabs/matcha/docs/getting-started.md

 OUTPUT
 ```

-*TODO* You can then use the following to inspect specific resources, for example:
+*TODO* You can then use `get` to inspect specific resources, for example:

 ```bash
 matcha get experiment-tracker